zzzprojects/Eval-Expression.NET/docs2/pages/getting-started/licensing.md

 > The AddLicense must be set before the first call to the library.
 Otherwise, you will start the evaluation period

 ## How can I check if my license is valid?
-The validate method allow you to know whether your license is valid or not.
+The validate method allows you to know whether your license is valid or not.

 ```csharp
 string licenseErrorMessage;